 Active Axiom queries are eligible for processing in the plan file and in the utilities if Refresh During Document Processing is enabled.
+Refresh on Open queries are also run in the utilities only.

 Updating persistent plan files after creation

 If a file group uses persistent plan files (the default behavior), then once plan files are built out, the plan files are separate entities that are not updated for any further changes made to the template or to calc methods.
 This is one reason why it is very important to perform comprehensive testing of plan files before rolling them out to end users.
 However, sometimes clients discover a change or correction that needs to be made to the template design or to a calc method after plan files have been built.